WomenWhoCode/wwcsf-algos/topics/arrays-strings.md

     * _Think Python_ is a successor to “How To Think Like A Computer Scientist,” specific to Python.
 If you’d like to think about arrays in Python, check out [Chapter 10, “Lists”](http://greenteapress.com/thinkpython2/html/thinkpython2011.html)
     * _Think Java_ is the Java version.
 If you’d like the Java perspective, check out [Chapter 8, “Arrays”](http://greenteapress.com/thinkjava6/html/thinkjava6009.html)
 3. _Harvard CS50 Lectures, 2019_ is a great place to start learning.
 The demonstration language is C, but you don’t need to know C to follow along.
 If you expand the bar just below the video window, where it has the picture of the cat for CS50, you can see links to specific timestamps.
 [Arrays are at 08:44](https://www.youtube.com/watch?v=4IrUAqYKjIA&t=524s)_
+4. Max Product Subarray | Find the contiguous subarray within an array (containing at least one number) which has the largest product. https://www.interviewbit.com/problems/max-product-subarray/

 ---